 But as things often go, one good thing happens but is offset by another that’s totally terrible.
 My server went kaput again bringing the blog offline intermittently from sunset until well after midnight.
 If you’re into the techie side of blogging, you might have heard about the brute force attacks on WordPress blogs that have been going around for weeks.
 Well, black hat hackers may know a few tricks but not all.
 The web is not for them to rule.
 But that’s really another story.
 I should tell you about the pasta now.

-- 2 to 3 tbsps. of sliced black olives
+- 2 to 3 tablespoons black olives sliced

-- 100 g. of spaghetti (or your preferred pasta shape), cooked al dente in salted water
+- 100 grams spaghetti (or your preferred pasta shape), cooked al dente in salted water

 - Heat the olive oil and butter in a pan.
 Add the bacon and cook until lightly crisp.
 Add the onion and garlic; cook just until fragrant.